TechnitiumSoftware/DnsServer/APIDOCS.md

 Unless it is explicitly specified, all HTTP API requests can use both `GET` or `POST` methods.
 When using `POST` method to pass the API parameters as form data, the `Content-Type` header must be set to `application/x-www-form-urlencoded`.
 When the HTTP API call is used to upload files, the call must use `POST` method and the `Content-Type` header must be set to `multipart/form-data`.

+Note!
+The "set" type of API requests will overwrite any existing value managed by that call.
+The "add" type of API requests will append to existing value managed by the call.

 ## API Response Format

 The HTTP API returns a JSON formatted response for all requests.
 The JSON object returned contains `status` property which indicate if the request was successful.